gyulanemeth/bluefox.email/posts/collecting-contacts-with-bluefox-email-draft.md

 - Domain whitelisting

 **Respect Unsubscribes**
 When someone unsubscribes, honor it immediately and across all your systems.
-It's not just good practice—it's the law.
+It's not just good practice, it's the law.

 BlueFox Email is designed to be flexible, scalable, and responsible.
 Our tools help you collect high-quality contacts while protecting your sender reputation and ensuring your emails actually reach inboxes.